charles-e/bh-safecoin-prog-lib/README.md

 ### Environment Setup

 1. Install the latest Rust stable from https://rustup.rs/
-2. Install Solana v1.6.1 or later from https://docs.solana.com/cli/install-solana-cli-tools
+2. Install Safecoin v1.6.1 or later from https://docs.solana.com/cli/install-solana-cli-tools
 3. Install the `libudev` development package for your distribution (`libudev-dev` on Debian-derived distros, `libudev-devel` on Redhat-derived).

 ### Build